Bank of Pilot Mountain

-Bank of Pilot Mountain is a historic bank building located at Pilot Mountain, Surry County, North Carolina.
-It was built in 1900, and is a two-story, five bay by seven bay, rectangular Queen Anne style red brick building.
+Bank of Pilot Mountain is a historic bank building in Pilot Mountain, North Carolina.
+It was built in 1900, and is a two-story, five-bay-by-seven-bay, rectangular Queen Anne–style red brick building.
 It has round-arched brickwork at the entrance topped by a domed turret.
 It originally housed the Pilot Bank and Trust Company, then the Bank of Pilot Mountain from 1914 to 1986.

 It was listed on the National Register of Historic Places in 1997.